Interface recombination in Ga- and N-polar GaN/(Al,Ga)N quantum wells grown by molecular beam epitaxy: RESULTS and DISCUSSION

 For the N-polar samples, the calculated PL energies match well the high-energy band, but largely overestimate the low-energy band.
 The calculated FWHMs are also underestimating the experimental values, likely for the same reasons invoked for the Ga-polar samples.
 The internal electric field amounts to ($170 \pm40$)~kV/cm, which is lower than for the Ga-polar QWs.
 This reduction is attributed to the surface band bending since in the N-polar (Ga-polar) case, its electric field is opposed (aligned) to the one generated by the spontaneous and piezoelectric polarizations.
 In analogy to the Ga-polar case, we attribute the high-energy PL band of the N-polar MQWs to a predominantly radiative excitonic recombination dominated by the QCSE.

-Concerning the low-energy PL band, we consider two scenarios.
-First, the width of GaN/(Al,Ga)N QWs is commonly observed to fluctuate by $\pm2$\,ML, giving rise to multiple excitonic features \cite{Gallart2001,Haratizadeh2007,Natali2009}.
+Concerning the low-energy PL band, we consider several different scenarios.
+First, the width of GaN/(Al,Ga)N QWs is commonly observed to fluctuate by $\pm2$\,ML, potentially giving rise to multiple excitonic features in the PL spectra \cite{Gallart2001,Haratizadeh2007,Natali2009}.
 Yet, according to Fig.\,\ref{fig:LowT}(c), a net increase in the QW width of $+4$~ML is required to account for the $50$~meV splitting between the PL band of the wider N-polar MQWs.
-No signal is seen from QW widths of $+1$, $+2$ and $+3$~ML, as would be expected for a rough GaN/(Al,Ga)N interface.
-Furthermore, if compared to the high-energy band, the decay time of the low-energy band would be exceptionally slow for recombination in a QW wider by only $4$~ML.
-Hence, QW width fluctuations cannot account for our experimental observations.
+Our XRD and TEM data (cf.\ Figs.~\ref{fig:xray} and \ref{fig:TEM}) do not exhibit any evidence for such a large thickness fluctuation.
+In addition, the PL spectra do not show any signal associated to QW widths of $+1$, $+2$ and $+3$~ML, as would be expected for a GaN/(Al,Ga)N interface with such a degree of roughness.
+Furthermore, the exceptionally long decay time of the low-energy as compared to the high-energy band could not be explained by recombination of excitons in a QW wider by a few MLs only.